Face The Outdoors

 What is the Kp Index?

 When you start checking forecasts, you’ll inevitably encounter the Kp index.
 This scale, ranging from 0 to 9, measures global geomagnetic activity.
+The Kp index is a measure of auroral activity, indicating how active or intense the aurora is likely to be.
 While a higher KP number (typically 4 or above) indicates a stronger geomagnetic storm and a higher likelihood of seeing the aurora farther south, it’s not the only metric to watch, especially in Alaska.
 Because Alaska sits directly under the auroral oval, you can often see a beautiful display even with a low Kp of 1 or 2.

 For the most accurate and up-to-date information, turn to the experts.
 The University of Alaska Fairbanks Geophysical Institute provides a fantastic, localized Aurora forecast specifically for the state.
 Another indispensable resource is the National Oceanic and Atmospheric Administration Space Weather Prediction Center (NOAA SWPC), which offers detailed, real-time data on solar wind speed and other factors that influence auroral intensity.
 Relying on these specialized forecasts rather than just a single KP number will give you a much more nuanced and reliable prediction for your night of viewing.